Basic Structure of Neural Networks#

 Avoiding underfitting: Bias terms can help the model avoid underfitting problems.
 Underfitting occurs when the model fails to capture the underlying patterns of the training data.
 Bias terms allow neurons to activate even without significant input signals, helping the model better fit the training data.

-ff: activation function
+: activation function

 Note: